KenjxJJ/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 2-path
 Script to append a path /action at the end of the path variable

+# 3-paths
+Script to count number of paths in the PATH env variable

 # 4-global_variables
 Script to print global variables